BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ./BLOCd --add-peer=PEER.IP.ADDRESS
 ```

 ### --add-priority-node arg

-* Specify list of peers to connect to and attempt to keep the connection open
+* Manually add a peer to the local peer list and attempt to maintain a connection to it [ip:port]

 #### Example